project-showroom/project-showroom-v2/src/components/purpose-of-this-folder.md

 # Components Folder

 This folder is used for storing components that are used in the app.
-This includes images, fonts, and other files.

 ## Example Usage